sebastienserre/wp-openagenda/readme.txt

 == Changelog ==

 = 1.7.3 == 23 juin 2019
-    * Sunc with openagenda.com is OK
+    * Sync with openagenda.com is OK

 = 1.7.2 == 31/mai/2019
     * BUFIX -- Remove a Fatale Error ;-)